okfde/okfn.de/content/profil/vernetzen.en.md

 arrange: img_bottom
 ---

 Over the past seven years, we have built a community in Germany with thousands of volunteers.
-We support labs in more than 26 cities, organize conferences and hackathons, and connect representatives from politics and civil society to foster change.
+We support labs in more than 26 cities, organise conferences and hackathons, and connect representatives from politics and civil society to foster change.